opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

           Try to look at the situation from a different angle: feeling "not deserved" can be the best motivation for development
       active: "true"
-  subtitle: More Speakers Will Be Announced Soon
+  subtitle: ""
-  title: Speakers
+  title: PubTalks Speakers
 talks:
   id: talks
   title: Talks